-- Film and video releases in Britain are amongst the most tightly regulated in the Western world. - Age restrictions are placed on all commercially released films by the BBFC and some are even expected to make cuts or alter the film in some way to conform to the guidelines. - To secure a wide audience, No Time to Die had a 12A UK rating for its cinematic release and 12 for its physical media and VOD/streaming release.
+- Film and video releases in Britain are amongst the most tightly regulated in the Western world.
+Age restrictions are placed on all commercially released films by the BBFC and some are even expected to make cuts or alter the film in some way to conform to the guidelines. - Sony had to cut some violence from Spectre in order to secure a 12A UK rating instead of the 15 classification the BBFC originally recommended.
+This may seem like a sensible decision in order to secure a much wider audience, however, it could be argued that it is no longer the original movie that Sam